 Fundamentally it all comes down to accountability.
 The Arts Council are rightly concerned with their accountability to the English people, who’s money they spend.
 As a result of this they have to ask arts companies to constantly prove they are spending the money well – which adds a huge administrative burden onto small companies.
 The result is that lots of money that is meant to be going to artists has to be spent on administrators writing reports about how the money was well spent and not waisted on administrators…. which leads to a ridiculous catch 22.
 But this situation is only created because the arts council need to be accountable to the people who’s money they’re spending.
 If the people themselves were spending the money then that entire burden of accountability would be removed.. the people wouldn’t need to prove to themselves that they’d spent their own money wisely.

 So if it’s their money they’d be spending why not just do away with the arts council all together and just let people choose to spend their own money on arts projects if they wanted to?
 Simple answer is that most people wouldn’t.
 And that’s ok – but as with most of public life the individual choices people want, and the outcomes they want are incompatible.
-We all want a flourishing cultural life, a world class health service and the very best education…. we’d also like to pay nothing for it.
+We all want a flourishing cultural life, a world class health service and the very best education…. we’d also like not to have to pay for it.
 The beauty of this scheme is that no one is given an opt out – so we all get the outcome we want.
 While at the same time it gives everyone an equal stake – it doesn’t matter how rich or poor you are you will have the same opportunity to support the arts.

 This is democratisation on the real level – with citizens directly deciding the outcomes they want.
 The only way a project could get funded is if it captured the imagination of the people who’s money it’s asking for.
 What could be fairer than that?